BapCraft/BapBuycraftLotto/README.md

 This is a plugin made for the Bapcraft Minecraft server to manage the sever- side implementation of their Buycraft lottery.

-To add a player to the lottery, use the command `addbcticket <uuid>`, where the UUID is the player's account ID in the format `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`, in the console.
+To add a player to the lottery, use the command `addbcticket <id>`, where the UUID is the player's account ID in the format `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`, *OR* it could be the player's username.

 For players to check the status of the lottery, they should use the command `buycraftlottocheck`.
 This returns the information on the current pot.